A 30 day, compassion based support program to soften your sugar habit

 Each day for 30 days you'll receive an audio message to help you care for stress, soften difficult emotions, and deepen self compassion as you change your habits with sugar.

-You'll also receive practices and tools to:
+You'll receive practices and tools to help you:

 - move through cravings